Home > About Us > Diversity, equity and inclusion

 • Equity: means everyone, no matter their background or characteristics, getting fair treatment and access to opportunities.
 This means recognising that some people experience inequality and injustice.
 So, for us, treating everyone the same (‘equality’) is not enough – we must strive to remove barriers.

 • Inclusion: means everyone feeling they belong, being safe and respected, able take part and realise their potential.
 For us, this involves striving to reach, listen to and involve people in our work who tend to be under-represented or whose voices tend not to be heard.
+It also means acting to tackle hate and prejudice targeted at people because of their characteristics or backgrounds.

 • Prejudice means an unjustified, usually negative, attitude towards a person or a group of people based on their different characteristics or background.